jackblackCH/awesome-12-factor-10x-boilerplate-monorepo/README.md

 It's generaly not difficult, but needs a lot of time.
 Let's start with it, instead of "do it later".

+# For who?
+- Lazy but strict developers who follow clean code and 12-factor-app principles
+- Developers who don't want to reinvent the wheel and stick to common standards
+- Test Driven devs

 # How
 - Use what you need.
 - Delete what you don't.